-In 2023, cash flow from operating activities decreased by 65% and 38% from 2022 and 2021, respectively, and adjusted funds flow decreased by 68% and 43% from 2022 and 2021, respectively.
-The decreases were primarily due to a lower average realized sales price Birchcliff received for its production in 2023 as compared to 2022 and 2021.
-Birchcliff's 2023 average realized sales price decreased by 44% and 18% from 2022 and 2021, respectively, primarily due to a lower realized natural gas sales price received for its production.
-Birchcliff's cash flow from operating activities and adjusted funds flow were also negatively impacted by a realized loss on financial instruments of \$37.3 million in 2023 as compared to a realized gain on financial instruments of \$80.7 million in 2022 and a realized loss on financial instruments of \$21.5 million in 2021.
+In 2024, cash flow from operating activities decreased by 36% and 78% from 2023 and 2022, respectively, and adjusted funds flow decreased by 23% and 75% from 2023 and 2022, respectively.
+These decreases were primarily due to a lower average realized sales price received for Birchcliff's natural gas production in 2024 as compared to 2023 and 2022.
+Birchcliff's 2024 average realized natural gas sales price decreased by 32% and 70% from 2023 and 2022, respectively.

-Free funds flow in 2023 decreased by 100% and 99% from 2022 and 2021, respectively, primarily due to lower adjusted funds flow, as compared to the prior two years.
+Free funds flow in 2024 decreased significantly from 2023 and 2022, primarily due to lower adjusted funds flow, partially offset by reduced F&D capital expenditures.

-Birchcliff's net income to common shareholders in 2023 decreased by 99% and 97% from 2022 and 2021, respectively.
-The decreases were primarily due to lower adjusted funds flow and an unrealized loss on financial instruments, largely resulting from the changes in the fair value of the Corporation's NYMEX HH/AECO 7A basis swap contracts, partially offset by a lower income tax expense in 2023.
-Birchcliff recorded an unrealized loss on financial instruments of \$38.2 million in 2023 as compared to an unrealized gain on financial instruments of \$131.0 million and \$84.2 million in 2022 and 2021, respectively.
+Birchcliff's net income to common shareholders in 2024 increased by 474% from 2023, primarily due to an unrealized gain on financial instruments of \$98.6 million in 2024 as compared to an unrealized loss on financial instruments of \$38.2 million in 2023, partially offset by lower adjusted funds flow in 2024.
+Birchcliff's net income to common shareholders in 2024 decreased by 91% from 2022, primarily due to lower adjusted funds flow and a lower unrealized gain on financial instruments in 2024 as compared to 2022, largely resulting from the changes in the net fair value of the Corporation's NYMEX HH/AECO 7A basis swap contracts.
+Birchcliff recorded an unrealized gain on financial instruments of \$131.0 million in 2022.

-F&D capital expenditures in 2023 decreased by 16% from 2022 and increased by 32% from 2021.
-The Corporation's F&D capital expenditures fluctuate each year based on the: (i) Corporation's outlook for commodity prices and market conditions; and (ii) level of drilling and completions operations and other capital projects and the timing and cost thereof.
+F&D capital expenditures in 2024 decreased by 10% and 25% from 2023 and 2022, respectively.
+The Corporation's F&D capital expenditures fluctuate each year based on: (i) the Corporation's outlook for commodity prices and market conditions; and (ii) the level of drilling and completions operations and other capital projects and the timing and cost thereof.

-Total debt at December 31, 2023 increased by 176% from December 31, 2022, primarily due to F&D capital expenditures and dividends paid to common shareholders being greater than adjusted funds flow in 2023.
-Total debt at December 31, 2023 decreased by 23% from December 31, 2021, primarily due to significant free funds flow generated in 2022, which was largely allocated toward debt reduction in that period.
+Total debt at December 31, 2024 increased by 40% from December 31, 2023 and 287% from December 31, 2022, primarily due to F&D capital expenditures and dividends paid to common shareholders being greater than adjusted funds flow in 2024.
 See "Capital Resources and Liquidity" in this MD&A.